 You could have press conferences for the American people and allow people to ask you questions rather than reporters.

-Um that the New York Times and the Washington Post are as wrong today in covering the transition as they were earlier in covering the campaign.
+It is amazing to me that the New York Times and the Washington Post are as wrong today in covering the transition as they were earlier in covering the campaign.

-Uh you know, they don't want to understand what's going on and they don't believe in it, and you know, I think we have to um take this head on.
+They don't want to understand what's going on and they don't believe in it.

-Well, I think he did, and I think he went straight at them, and and I actually talked to people in the meeting and they said he went at them hard.
+And I actually talked to people in the meeting, and they said he went at them hard.

-Even Martha Raditz, I mean, she moderated one of the debates and she was crying on election night that he won.
+Even Martha Raditz, I mean, she moderated one of the debates, and she was crying on election night that he won.

-I mean, that is I that's be look, I said in two thousand and eight, and I stand by it, and I think now it's actually been proven through WikiLeaks, journalism's dead, the mainstream media is corrupt, they colluded with the Clintons, it's now been proven.
+Look, I said in 2008, and I stand by it, and I think now it's actually been proven through WikiLeaks, journalism's dead.

 You know, they are advocates.

-They're they're not a news organization anymore.
+They're not a news organization anymore.

-CNN is not a news organization.
+CNN is not a news organization, nor is NBC.

-Uh why would you go back and have the same people accredited, having the same people with the same biases?
+Why would you go back and have the same people accredited, having the same people with the same biases?

-Uh, you know, I think we ought to take a deep look at this and and really ask some some profound questions, and uh maybe it's time for a whole different setup.
+I think we ought to take a deep look at this and really ask some profound questions.

-You know, one of the things I keep saying is that Trump really has one mission, and I know he's building his team now, and that's a big part of the mission, But just keep the promises.
+I know he's building his team now, and that's a big part of the mission, but just keep the promises.

-And the promises are extreme vetting and building the wall and education back to the States and repatriation and energy independence and health savings accounts.
+And the promises are extreme vetting and building the wall and education back to the states and repatriation and energy independence and health savings accounts.

 You do all that.